mabaltazar/Capstone_Cyclistic/README.md

-# Cyclistic Business Intelligence Project
+# Business Intelligence Project: Cyclistic
 ### This is project is from the Google Business Intelligence Certificate.

 These project consists of 3 parts.